bratter/us-map/README.md

 const postSelect = svg.call(usMap).selectAll('g.usMap');
 ```

 Features, or anything that should zoom or pan with the map should be added as a child of the returned group selection, while anything positioned statically should be added as a child of the svg selection.
+The map function will cascade any data bound to the input selection down to the output group for fruther use in features if desired.

 <a href="#usmap_projection" name="usmap_projection">#</a> <i>usMap</i>.<b>projection</b>() [<>](https://github.com/bratter/us-map/blob/master/src/map/map.ts "Source")